isomerpages/csc-odex/index.md

 ---
 layout: homepage
-title: Isomer Site
+title: ODEx
-description: Brief site description here
+description: A self-help resource portal is designed to support your OD practice.
 image: /images/isomer-logo.svg
 permalink: /
 notification: "Welcome to ODEx!
 This self-help resource portal is designed to